evangelosIlias/contedia-test/README.md

 ## Customization

-Feel free to customize the form fields, styling, and validation in the code to suit your specific requirements.
+Feel free to customize this project.

-## Contributing

-If you'd like to contribute, please fork the repository and create a pull request.
-We welcome any improvements or bug fixes.

 ## License